vkingw/himawari-bg/readme.md

 **[Himawari 8](http://himawari8.nict.go.jp/)** is a [geostationary](https://en.wikipedia.org/wiki/Geostationary_orbit) weather satellite deployed by the [Japan Meteorological Agency](http://www.jma.go.jp/jma/indexe.html).
 It takes photographs of Earth every 10 minutes.

-**himawari-bg** is a command line program that lets you set the latest image from the Himawari 8 geostationary satellite as your desktop background.
+**himawari-bg-mac** is a command line program that lets you set the latest image from the Himawari 8 geostationary satellite as your desktop background.

 ![](screenshot.jpg)